Gateway Monitoring Via Custom Script or Telnet.

 I'm going to try building a script that will work with the existing infrastructure.
 Seems that the best way to go about it (without much effort or risk) is to use pfctl in a script to block ICMP responses from the configured monitoring host when the script detects a "_SoftDown_".
 SoftDown will be determined by Wget with "--bind-address" on specified gateway to check for a string in the returned html of a specified website.
 I'll run the script with cron every 5 minutes.
 Maybe I'll get fancy and try to email the email address configured in the GUI (maybe sending mail to root is enough) when SoftDown occurs.

-#4 Updated by Bridgetowermedia IT 7 months ago
+#4 Updated by Bridgetowermedia IT over 1 year ago

 Alright script is done, its pretty basic, See attached.
 Took Brendon's advice and used the Mark gateway as down option.
 Supports 2 gateways.